DEFRA/ai-sdlc--agent-poc/agent-poc-vault/product-requirements/initial-product-prd.md

 1. **Repository Ingest Node**, which ingests the repository data.
 2. **Architecture Documentation Node**, which generates architecture documentation based on the ingested repository data.

 A client can submit a code analysis request via a `POST /api/v1/code-analysis` endpoint.
-The server syncronously returns an identifier (`_id`) for the request (sourced from MongoDB) and then processes the analysis asynchronously by invoking the LangGraph workflow.
+The server synchronously returns an identifier (`_id`) for the request (sourced from MongoDB) and then processes the analysis asynchronously by invoking the LangGraph workflow.
 A client can then query the status and results via a `GET /api/v1/code-analysis/{id}` endpoint.

 Below are the features and their corresponding user stories, providing both product requirements and implementation details.